harbecke/xbert/README.md

 It is build on a clone from a previous version of the paper repository https://github.com/DFKI-NLP/OLM.
 Code that I wrote exclusively for the thesis can be found in the mt_codebase and mt_notebooks folders. mt_codebase contains functions that I used in the notebooks and the evaluate_fava script that evaluates a model on FAVA. mt_notebook contains notebooks with cached results.
+All results mentioned in the paper are present.

 ## Installation